algorithmic-andy/permutation_reconstruction/README.md

 ## Overview

+This repository accompanies the STAT 844 Statistical Learning - Advanced Regression final paper

+> **A Regression Approach To Permutation Reconstruction Difficulty Prediction**

 This project investigates whether the computational difficulty of reconstructing a permutation matrix from partial invariant information can be predicted using conventional regression methods.

 For a fixed natural number (n), consider a permutation of the integers